Level of Study

 Objectives and Content

 The course provides an introduction to methods for assessing dietary intake, and methods used in experimental, clinical and epidemiological nutrition research.

-- capable of giving an overview of experimental and clinical research methods in the field of nutrition
+- is capable of giving an overview of experimental and clinical research methods in the field of nutrition

-- capable of describing how dietary surveys are conducted at the population level and how the results can be used, with the focus on surveys in Norway
+- is capable of describing how dietary surveys are conducted at the population level and how the results can be used, with the focus on surveys in Norway

 Required Previous Knowledge

 Completion of courses in Methods of Analysis in Nutrition, Food Knowledge and Macro- and Micro Nutrients.
 NUTR120, NUTR150, and NUTR207 or equivalent.

 Admission to the bachelor's programme in human nutrition

 About 36 hours of lectures, a 4-hour seminar on critical reading, one-day datalab

 Forms of Assessment